eugenemrg/Bot-Battlr/README.md

 ![](./screenshots/3.png)

-Clicking on the card should instead display a show view (BotSpecs) for that bot, which should replace BotsCollection.
+Clicking on the card should (after updating from initial action) display a show view (BotSpecs) for that bot, which should replace BotsCollection.
 BotSpecs should have two buttons: one to go back to the list view and another to enlist that bot.

 ![](./screenshots/5.png)